rgoers/Java-9-modules---the-simplest-example/README.md

 The first one has a dependency to the second one.
 Each module contains only one class with a one single-line method.

+This project has been modified from the original to demonstrate Log4j working as modules in Java 9.

 Included scripts allow to easily run the code.
 To compile the code just start a `compile.sh` script.
 Then execute the `package.sh` to build jar files.